Vladislavlhp7/lay_summarisation/README.md

 ## Data and weights

-To access the internet from the CSF cluster, you need to use the `proxy` command.
-For example:
+To access the internet from the CSF cluster, you need to use the `proxy` module:

 ```shell
 module load tools/env/proxy2